python-discord/code-jam-6/kaleidoscopic-kings/README.md

 ### Defining your own story
-If you want to define your own story, or even if you just want to extend Greg's story, all you need to do is create json files to represent your events and choices using the handy editor.
+If you want to define your own story, or even if you just want to extend Greg's story, all you need to do is create json files to represent your events and choices using the alpha editor or editing them manually (as editor isn't fully complete).

 ### Customising your game
 In order to customise the look and feel of your game, you'll need to create a folder for your game at the top level, which contains all the assets required.
-These necessary assets and the structure can be seen in Jurassic Greg's implementaiton in the game_data/caveman directory.
+These necessary assets and the structure can be seen in Jurassic Greg's implementation in the game_data/caveman directory.

 ## The Team